Ovde

 Ovde (trans.
 Here) is the sixteenth studio album from Serbian and former Yugoslav rock band Riblja Čorba, released in 2003.

-The album featured a bonus CD with explicit lyrics songs "Zašto uvek kurcu sviram" and "Pičkin dim".
+The album featured a bonus CD with songs containing explicit lyrics: "Zašto uvek kurcu sviram" and "Pičkin dim".

 Ovde is Riblja Čorba's first album that featured the band's current keyboardist Nikola Zorić who replaced Vlada Barjaktarević.
 However, the album was recorded by Barjaktarević.

 Album cover

-The album cover, designed by Jugoslav and Jakša Vlahović, features a drowning man displaying Serbian three-finger salute.
+The album cover, designed by Jugoslav and Jakša Vlahović, features a drowning man displaying the Serbian three-finger salute, with the band's logo superimposed.
+The four letters of the title are placed in the four corners of the album cover.